neuroethology/MARS/README.md

 ### Installation
 MARS can be run on Linux, Windows, or MacOS.
 We strongly recommend running MARS on a computer with a GPU; MARS runs fastest on NVIDIA GPUs with at least 10Gb memory.

-The easiest way to set up MARS is with a conda environment, which will handle the installation of all necessary Python modules, including Tensorflow 1.15.
+The easiest way to set up MARS is with a conda environment, which will handle the installation of all necessary Python modules.
 In cases where this is not possible, we also provide a Docker environment (see next section).

 The following instructions cover GPU setup and creation of the MARS conda environment: